sudheerg1/Awesome_Dictionary/README.md

 # Awesome_Dictionary

-An Awesome Place to Start Building Your English Vocabulary
+An Awesome Place to Start Building Your English Vocabulary.

 The app lets you lookup for meanings of some of the hardest words in English Language.